vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

    This still isn’t perfect, because we cannot see the starting line.
 We have no context of the race course (starting line, marks, et cetera).

    Our next task will be to bring in the geographical elements for starting line, marks, et cetera.
-First Save, the project.
+First Save, the project as `Performance analysis`.

    ![pic2](images/save-project3.png)

-   Then, go back to the Home Page.
+   Then, go back to the **Home Page**.

    ![pic2](images/to-homepage4.png)